-Over 30 artists connected to the international mixed media collaborative platform Global Art Project (GAP) are participating within the CrossingBorders exhibition that will take place at the Sint-Amanduskapel - Campo-Santo - Visitatiestraat 2 - 9040 Sint-Amandsberg - Ghent - Belgium from August 31 till September 15 2019.
-The CrossingBorders exhibition will be officially opened on August 31 - 16.00 by Tineke Schuurmans representing museum Verbeke Foundation Belgium.
+Over 30 artists connected to the international mixed media collaborative platform Global Art Project (GAP) participateed within the CrossingBorders exhibition that took place at the Sint-Amanduskapel - Campo-Santo - Visitatiestraat 2 - 9040 Sint-Amandsberg in Ghent in Belgium from August 31 till September 15 2019.
+The CrossingBorders exhibition was officially opened on August 31 by Tineke Schuurmans representing museum Verbeke Foundation in Kemzeke in Belgium.

 CrossingBorders is a conceptual collaborative group exhibition project for art professionals affiliated with Global Art Project GAP worldwide aiming on transferring the projects concept to the public and extending the participants professional international networks and art market.
 The CrossingBorders exhibition aims to bring together Global Art Project affiliated artists from all over the world, who are highly motivated to collaborate with each other across national borders with the ambition to enter each other's markets artistically.
 The curators of the CrossingBorders exhibition, stimulate and expect a conceptual reflection on distances or barriers, included in the perceptual context of a border, a blocking in thinking, acceptance and/or understanding by means of political issues, globalisation, (im)migration, climate change, gender, race, culture, religious racism, terrorism, genocide, war, misogynist behavior, feelings of fear or superiority etc etc...
 In other words, the GAP artists will reflect upon their own conceptions about what constitutes a border or boundary and what it means to cross it.